Rear Delt Cable Pull: How To Do and Muscles Worked

 2. Face Pull

-Face pull is a cable machine exercise that primarily targets the rear deltoid and to a lesser degree also targets the biceps, triceps, and traps.
-Use a cable pulley machine to pull the weight straight toward your forehead.
+The Face Pull is a highly effective cable machine exercise that primarily targets the rear deltoids, while also engaging the biceps, triceps, and traps to a lesser extent.

 This exercise prevents muscular imbalance and builds overall shoulder strength.